sonlhcsuit/JS-Resources/README.md

 ## Luu Hoang Son
-This repository is not my own, I am just collector who spend time to collect some excercises & pet projects for my student at @MindX School, Ho Chi Minh City, Viet Nam
+This repository content is not my own, I am just collector who spend time to collect some exercises & pet projects for my students at @MindX School, Ho Chi Minh City, Viet Nam